radix007/OpenWrt-Tp-Link-C6/README.md

 * Now After This Click on the Log Viewer Tab .

-- The Most Crucial Step : Power off The Router , And Then when you power it on  , press the reset button simultaneously (for about 5-10 sec) , you will see the log tab getting filled (right now its looking for a particular file in the current directory ) .
+- **The Most Crucial Step : Power off The Router**, And Then when you power it on  , press the reset button simultaneously (power and reset at the same time , release the power button , but dont release the reset button until you see the output as shown in the pic) (for about 5-10 sec) , you will see the log tab getting filled (right now its looking for a particular file in the current directory ) .
 * In My Case It Is looking for this file **"ArcherC6v2_tp_recovery.bin"** , rename the openwrt firmware file with this file name and **then power off the router again and then power on again while simultaneously pressing the reset button**  Make Sure that the Current Directory is the one in which the openwrt firmware  is located with the new file name .
 It Will Copy That File automatically and will install openwrt .
 Once This is Done Openwrt will be installed on your router .

 ![Alt Text](/images/Image8.png)

-- If Your Router firmware has broken or you want to downgrade your router then  , just do this and rename the firmware that you want to replace it with .
+- If you have bricked your router  or you want to downgrade your router then  , just do this and rename the firmware that you want to replace it with .
 This is how you can downgrade or fix a broken firmware Tp Link Router .

-* Now change back the IP Address TCP/IPv4 from 192.168.0.66 to automatically optain Ip Address .
+* Now change back the IP Address TCP/IPv4 from 192.168.0.66 to "automatically optain Ip Address " .